koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 ```

 #### Mount the iso.
-For all the installation machines mount the iso. transfer the contents to each of the machines.
+For all the installation machines, mount the iso.
+Transfer the contents to each of the machines.

 -  Download the iso from the nuc if you have it there already.